The Gibraltar Honours Board (GHB), under the Chairmanship of the Governor, will meet in April to consider nominations for:

 The Gibraltar Award, which is awarded by the GHB and announced coincident with

 The King’s Birthday Honours 2023.

 Nominations should be submitted to recognise those people, from any section of the Gibraltarian Community, who have made an exceptional contribution or given exceptional service in the progression of either the well-being, achievement or reputation of Gibraltar.

-Nominations should be submitted no later than Friday 30th September on a Foreign, Commonwealth and Development Office (FCDO) Nomination Form for the attention of the GHB Secretary, Office of the Governor, The Convent, Main Street, Gibraltar GX11 1AA.
+Nominations should be submitted no later than 17th March on a Foreign, Commonwealth and Development Office (FCDO) Nomination Proforma for the attention of the GHB Secretary, Office of the Governor, The Convent, Main Street, Gibraltar GX11 1AA.

 Up to two letters of endorsement from those with a personal knowledge of the nominee’s contribution or service should support nominations.

 The Minister for Economic Development, Joe Bossano has been receiving a number of letters from Senior Citizens expressing interest in purchasing an apartment in the new housing scheme for pensioner home owners, which is being carried out as part of the National Economic Plan and the construction of which is being funded by the Savings Bank.

 The first of these properties will be at Laguna Estate subject to successful planning permission.